Home EuropeWhy Saaremaa Is Estonia’s Must-See Island

 Zealand7,0312,715Denmark

-Unique Geographical Features
+Saaremaa’s Unique Geographical Features

 Kaali Meteorite Crater

-One of Saaremaa’s most remarkable landmarks is the Kaali Meteorite Crater.
+One of the island’s most remarkable landmarks is the Kaali Meteorite Crater.
 Estimated to have formed around 7,500 years ago, it is one of the few meteorite craters located in a populated area.
 The largest crater, now filled with water, is surrounded by smaller pits that testify to the force of the celestial impact.

 Visitors can explore the site and learn about its significance through local legends and scientific insights.
 The Kaali crater has inspired myths and remains a symbol of Saaremaa’s mysterious and ancient past.